Kingda Ka: History

-Construction
+Construction and opening

 Intamin subcontracted Stakotra to assist with construction.
 On January 13, 2005, workers completed Kingda Ka's tower with a topping out ceremony.
-For the ceremony, one 50-story crane was used to hoist two workers to the top of the ride; another crane lifted a 9000 lb steel beam, with an American flag, to the ride's pinnacle.
+For the ceremony, a 50-story crane was used to hoist two workers to the top of the ride, while another crane lifted a 9000 lb steel beam with a mounted American flag to the ride's pinnacle.
 The ride was still under construction when the park opened for the season in March 2005.
-The attraction was originally scheduled to open on April 23, 2005, but its opening was delayed to May 21, as the park stated that more time was needed to complete testing.
+Originally scheduled to open on April 23, 2005, Kingda Ka's opening was delayed to May 21 to allow for more time to complete testing.
 A media event was held two days prior on May 19, 2005.